formspree/blogophonic-hugo/content/blog/_index.md

 show_disqus_comments: false # see disqusShortname in site config
 ---

 ** No content for the blog index.
-This file provides the frontmatter for the blog including the blog layout and sidebar features above. **
+This file provides front matter for the blog including the layout and boolean options. **